 There 2 types of parks, Family and Senior (55+).
 Click the links below to get a list of the type of parks by county, city and park name.

 Once you have determined the location(s), you should go see the parks and drive through them so you can see if it is a place you would like to live.
 Select 2 or 3 parks so that you will have the greatest number of available homes for sale to see.
+You will need to stop by the park to get a copy of their park application and application procedures in terms of information needed and how to schedule an appointment.

-Some of the parks have permitted us to place their applications online for your convenience, but all parks do require that you make an appointment with the park management and meet with them in person to submit the application and learn about the park rules and procedures.
+All parks do require that you make an appointment with the park management and meet with them in person to submit the application and learn about the park rules and procedures.

 At the top of this page is a search box.
 Look in the search box and click the "Advanced Search" link.
 You will then see a search page that looks like this: